-This Romania Motorcycle Tour is a 5 Day Motorbike Short Break in Transylvania.
+This Dracula Motorcycle Tour is a 5 Day Motorbike Short Break in Transylvania.
 The tour covers some of the Best motorcycle roads in…

 - Trip Outline